Our SEN Support Team

 Miss Emma Stevenson

-This is my fourth year of working at Oakmeadow.
+This is my sixth year of working at Oakmeadow.
 For all of that time I have been based in Key Stage 2 working and supporting children with specific needs.
 I have thoroughly enjoyed this role and I have strived to provide the thorough support that these children needed and deserve.
-This year, I have embarked on a new challenge and moved into Key Stage One as a classroom support assistant.
+Last year, I embarked on a new challenge and moved into Key Stage One as a classroom support assistant.
 I still carry out targeted interventions within class and across the Key Stage.

 I am currently studying at Wolverhampton University to gain a Foundation degree with the aim of becoming a teacher.
 I have already completed my Level 3 Diploma in Childcare and Education, within that course I chose to complete my work placements in a variety of settings (specialist and mainstream) and with children of all ages ranging from 3 months old to 19 years.
 This gave me a thorough insight into the different strategies and resources that I could use and it made me more confident to work across all year groups.

 I have attended various workshops and courses to support my role ,including ‘Autism Awareness’ ‘Attachment theory’ and ‘Speech and Language’ These have really helped me in both my 1:1 and Teaching Assistant roles.